Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 -13         13.97278      rack x3002
 ```

+**Note:**
+- zone-id for each Ceph zone can be optionally prefixed with a site-init specific string.
+- For more information on adding prefix refer to [Enabling Rack Resiliency](Enabling_Rack_Resiliency.md#enabling-rack-resiliency).
+- By default, zone-id is decided based on the xname (1-5 chars) of the Ceph node.

 ## Managing Zones

 To view and get details about the Rack Resiliency zones use the below Cray CLI commands: